 Website analytics are a powerful resource for any business with a website or online presence to utilise.
 They’re something that, if you aren’t currently monitoring, then you should be.
-It will allow you to study how customers interact with your site and use those analytics to create a better overall experience.
+It will allow you to study how customers interact with your site.
+You can then use those analytics to create a better overall experience.

 There are plenty of questions that can be answered by simply taking the time to review the analytics behind your website.

-Knowing this type of information will allow you to tailor your content and website strategies, ensuring your site offers a brilliant user experience, with relevant and engaging content.
+Knowing this type of information will allow you to tailor your content and website strategies.
+Thus ensuring your site offers a brilliant user experience, with relevant and engaging content.
 Not only will this improve user experience, but it’s also likely to increase your sales, clicks and conversions.

 While web analytics may seem complicated for someone just starting out, the pay off will make it worthwhile – we promise!